Modern History Playlist

 Fun Facts

-Many reform organizations also published journals which became vehicles for public opinion.
+Many reform organizations utilized modern journals and printing presses (e.g., Arya Samaj, Brahmo Samaj, Singh Sabha) which became early vehicles for disseminating nationalist ideas and public opinion.

 Mains Key Points